syoh/jupyter/README.md

 Devcontainer specification are given in file `.devcontainer/devcontainer.json`.
 The container images are [fully customizable](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_path-to-creating-a-dev-container) using `Dockerfile` and `docker-compose.yml` that also live in `.devcontainer` directory.
 See the section on [What this repository provides](#what-this-repository-provides) for more details on customizing files in this repository.

-## Using R and RStudio in a container
+## Using Python and R in container

 After starting up a [Codespace](https://code.visualstudio.com/docs/remote/codespaces#_getting-started) session or [VS Code devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial#_get-the-sample) environment with this repository, open the command palette (`Ctrl+Shift+P`), and start typing `Ports: Focus on Ports View`.